Git submodules

 Switch to the branch (e.g.,

-):git checkout master
+master):git checkout master -

 Create the

-branch:git checkout -b shared-files
+shared-filesbranch:git checkout -b shared-files -

 Remove all unnecessary files from tracking:

-git rm -r --cached .
+git rm -r --cached . -

 Add back only the files you need:

-git add AI_assist/future_comments.txt AI_assist/prompts.md README.md
+git add AI_assist/future_comments.txt AI_assist/prompts.md README.md -

 Commit the changes:

-git commit -m "Initial commit of shared files"
+git commit -m "Initial commit of shared files" -

 Push the

-branch to the remote:git push -u origin shared-files
+shared-filesbranch to the remote:git push -u origin shared-files

-2. Add the shared-files
+2. Add the shared-files Submodule to the master Branch

 -